 Wellbeing in workplace design: Creating Cloud9

-How do you build an office environment that will help attract the best talent, consolidate a new team in one environment, engender innovation and creativity, and support the rapid growth of a new brand, product and business?
+How do you build an office environment that will help to attract the best talent, consolidate a new team in one environment, encourage innovation and creativity, and support the rapid growth of a new brand, product, and business?

 This was the question we asked ourselves prior to the development of our ‘Cloud 9’ headquarters in the Peninsula Building, Manchester.

 Following on from our recent blog: Thinking Space: Wellbeing in workplace design, we take a look at what we’ve done on Cloud9, some of the rationale behind it and how it’s helped us to date.

 Why did we want to live on Cloud9?

 BrightHR was established in April 2015, following the appointment of a new management team and the consolidation of a number of employees from different divisions within an existing operation.
 This was always the foundation and we knew rapid expansion would be necessary to achieve our objectives of creating new products and services to reach a much larger number of customers.

 When ‘The Pauls’ (BrightHR’s Co-Founders, Paul Tooth and Paul Harris) began to conjure up their vision for the company, they were determined to create the type of business they always wanted to work in.
 They also recognised society’s shifting working patterns and understood that as a forward looking tech company, in the HR space, it was essential we didn’t only espouse the virtues of workplace culture but actually lived them.